vandede/MDLT/README.md

 A patient file is stored as a dictionary.
 A hashing algorithm, which assigns a cryptographic key to its input (here, the input being a dictionary), ensures the integrity of patient data because: 1- It is impossible to have the same hash for two different inputs; 2- The exact same patient dictionary produces the same hash; 3- Conversely, any change to the dictionary modifies the hash.

 A BC is automatically created when the program is started.
 The BC is only stored as long as the program is running.
 Every block includes an index number, the previous block’s hash and the hash of the patient data.
 Whenever the user changes his data, a new block is created with a new hash.
-Hashes of every action are saved in a list which can be visualised by the user.

 When starting the program, the user is prompted to add a new patient file.
 After doing so he can also verify existing data, where the code checks the hashes from the previous blocks and uses this to verify whether the data was once created within the program or if it was created / altered by some third party.